 And then sometimes the economy implodes, making all previously known rules about personal finance suddenly obsolete.

 Whatever the case, it’s likely your parents taught you a lesson or two about money that just isn’t true today.

 I followed this Golden Rule of finance throughout my early adult years, avoiding credit cards like the plague.
 Then I started thinking about moving into my own apartment and realized that I wouldn’t be able to pass this mysterious thing called a “credit check,” which most landlords required, without any actual credit.

 Credit cards can be a strategic tool used to build up credit and earn rewards.
 Avoiding them completely will stunt your ability to borrow money, secure a place to live or open utility accounts — affordably.
 Many people successfully avoid credit completely, but I’d rather not go through the hassle.

 And as for a financial emergency, it’s much smarter to have an emergency fund saved up to handle it on the spot, rather than go into debt (and possibly remain there) for an unplanned expense.

 2. Getting a good education will guarantee you a good job.

 Another lesson I unfortunately took to heart was that the better your education, the higher-paying the job you’d land after graduating.
 Like many students, I equated “better” with “expensive.”

 The rising price of college combined with a dismal job market means this lesson no longer holds true.
-In fact, it may sound like blasphemy in the ears of older generations, but many young adults are probably better off (financially) skipping college completely and focusing on becoming a part of the workforce.
+In fact, though may sound like blasphemy to the ears of older generations, many young adults are probably better off (financially) skipping college completely and focusing on becoming a part of the workforce.